pedrotgn/pyactor/doc/tutorial.rst

 This library allows the creation and management of actors in a distributed system using Python.
-It follows the classic actor model and tries to be a simple way to get two remote objects to quickly communicate.
+It follows the classic actor model and tries to be a simple way to get two remote actors to quickly communicate.

 To install the library use::